Clash of Wings: The African Tutorial

 The Mediterranean Theatre: Britain faced Germany and its Italian allies in the battle for supremacy over the Mediterranean and Northern Africa.
 American airmen later joined the British in their struggle for Europe.
 Aircraft featured: P-40E, CR.42 Falco, G.50 Frecchia, Fiat G.55, Folgore, Hurricane, Wellington, Swordfish, Ju 87 Stuka, Bf 109, P-38 Lightning, P-39 Airacobra and B-25 Mitchell.

 Germany's Third and Last Chance

 Battle of the Atlantic: The 3–4-year-long Battle of the Atlantic very nearly brought Britain to her knees and proved to be one of the most crucial extended campaigns of the war.
-This is the first of two programs detailing this desperate marintine war.
+This is the first of two programs detailing this desperate maritime war.
 Deadly weapons and auxiliary systems including RDF and H2S maritime search radar were developed to combat the German U Boat menace.
 Aircraft featured: Fairey Swordfish, Focke-Wulf Condor, Short Sunderland, Lockheed Hudson, Consolidated PBY Catalina, Consolidated B-24 Liberator, Heinkel He 111 and Dornier Do 217.